ccxt/ccxt/wiki/Manual.md

     'quoteId': 'usd',     // any string, exchange-specific quote currency id 'active': true,       // boolean, market status
-    'precision': {        // number of decimal digits "after the dot" 'price': 8,       // integer, might be missing if not supplied by the exchange 'amount': 8,      // integer, might be missing if not supplied by the exchange 'cost': 8,        // integer, very few exchanges actually have it },
+    'precision': {        // number of decimal digits "after the dot" 'price': 8,       // integer or float for TICK_SIZE roundingMode, might be missing if not supplied by the exchange 'amount': 8,      // integer, might be missing if not supplied by the exchange 'cost': 8,        // integer, very few exchanges actually have it },